trevorwh113/Web_Dev_QA_Project/Assignment-6/README.md

     playwright install
     ```

     c.
 To run tests with PLaywright, we need to first launch `app.py` so that Playwright can simulate user interactions.
-Run the following command once again:
+If not still running, run this command once again:
      ```bash
     python app.py
     ```

     d.
-Then, in a new terminal (with an activated virtual machine), run the following command to run just the End-To-End Tests
+Then, in a second terminal (with an activated virtual machine), run the following command to run just the End-To-End Tests
      ```bash
     pytest tests/end-to-end
     ```